Chamber Music America

 Chamber Music America (CMA) is an American non-profit organization that provides small ensemble professionals with access to a variety of professional development, networking, and funding resources.
 CMA's regular initiatives include grants, awards, and commissioning programs for ensembles and presenters, a national conference held annually in New York City, and the publication of Chamber Music magazine.

-CMA-members organizations and individuals include ensembles, musicians, concert presenters, artist managers, composers, educators, and others involved in the performance of classical, jazz, contemporary, and world music.
+CMA defines chamber music as "music composed for small ensembles, with one musician per part, generally performed without a conductor.
+The term once referred only to Western classical music for small ensembles, such as string quartets.
+But today chamber music encompasses myriad forms, including contemporary and traditional jazz, classical, and world genres."
+CMA-member organizations and individuals include ensembles, musicians, concert presenters, artist managers, composers, educators, and others involved in the performance of classical, jazz, contemporary, and world music.